kumar045/testing/README.md

 In this assignment you will:

--   Use Watson APIs to create functions.
+-   Use the deep_translator python package for the translation.
 -   Create a function that translates English to French.
 -   Create a function that translates French to English.
 -   Run coding standards check against the functions above.